CptOfEvilMinions/ThunderWaffle/Matrix/attack_matrix/_posts/techniques/evasion/2019-02-01-custom_protocol.md

 ## Detections

-During the encryption handshake in protocols like TLS, SSL, and SSH look for encryption suites and ciphers that are new to the enviornment.
+During the encryption handshake in protocols like TLS, SSL, and SSH look for encryption suites and ciphers that are new to the environment.

 ## Toolkit